nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * Return code can also be obtained after running the child process to get the status of execution

 ### Example - Run external commands
+* The following example runs the command "ping google.com" and prints the results.
 ```python
 # import argparse module and get parser
 import argparse